 Activities - walking, fishing, golf.
 The local area has many golf courses including the world famous Celtic Manor Resort, the venue for the 2010 Ryder Cup.

-Entertainment - Derwen Cottages are ideally situated for Cardiff's Millennium Stadium as well as other venues such as the Motorpoint Arena, the St David's Centre and the Millennium Centre.
+Entertainment - Derwen Cottages are ideally situated for Cardiff's Principality Stadium as well as other venues such as the Motorpoint Arena, the St David's Centre and the Millennium Centre.
 Doctor Who and Torchwood location spotting is a popular pastime in this area.

-Sports - the Millennium Stadium is within easy reach as is the Cardiff City Stadium the home of Cardiff City Football Club, Cardiff Arms Park the ground of the Cardiff Blues and also the Swalec Stadium which is a Test venue as well as the homeground of Glamorgan Cricket Club.
+Sports - the Principality Stadium is within easy reach as is the Cardiff City Stadium the home of Cardiff City Football Club, Cardiff Arms Park the ground of the Cardiff Blues and also the Swalec Stadium which is a Test venue as well as the homeground of Glamorgan Cricket Club.

 Seaside - Barry Island, Porthcawl and Ogmore are all less than an hour away.
 The Gower Peninsular is a popular area for a day out.